kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

 #### Alpha

-- Feature and API implemented behind a feature flag
+- [x] Feature and API implemented behind a feature flag
-- Initial unit, integration, and e2e tests completed and enabled
+- [x] Initial unit, integration, and e2e tests completed and enabled

 #### Beta

-- Gather feedback from alpha
+- [ ] Gather feedback from alpha; specifically:
+  - [x] validation of primary user stories and motivation
+  - [x] validation of `podPreemptionPolicy` API usage
+  - [ ] no significant issues or gaps reported by users (to be evaluated at Beta promotion time)
-- Metrics and events are defined and implemented
+- [ ] Metrics and events are defined and implemented
-- Additional integration tests are defined, implemented and linked in KEP
+- [x] Additional integration tests are defined, implemented and linked in KEP
-- Interaction with workload aware scheduling is clarified
+- [x] Interaction with workload aware scheduling is clarified
-- Address scenarios where a preemption victim's grace period exceeds the time window allocated for executing the resize operation (such as VPA's fallback time limit).
+- [x] Address scenarios where a preemption victim's grace period exceeds the time window allocated for executing the resize operation (such as VPA's fallback time limit).
-- Evaluate using nominated node name to prevent double preemption (specifically for the [shifting preemption victims](#shifting-preemption-victims-during-scheduler-restart) scenario); see alternatives in [Tracking Preemption Nominations to Avoid Double Preemption](#tracking-preemption-nominations-to-avoid-double-preemption).
+- [x] Evaluate using nominated node name to prevent double preemption
-- Evaluate whether we need to solve the additional preemption risk (see [Risk of Additional Preemption](#risk-of-additional-preemption)).
+- [x] Evaluate whether we need to solve the additional preemption risk
-- If [KEP-5517 Alpha2](https://github.com/kubernetes/enhancements/pull/6082/changes) is implemented, ensure that the Deferred resize scheduling cycle includes resources from `pod.status.nodeAllocatableResourceClaimStatuses`.
+- [ ] If [KEP-5517 Alpha2](https://github.com/kubernetes/enhancements/pull/6082/changes) is implemented, ensure that the Deferred resize scheduling cycle includes resources from `pod.status.nodeAllocatableResourceClaimStatuses`.

 #### GA

-- Allowing time for feedback
+- [ ] Allowing time for feedback, with at least 2 releases have passed with the feature default-on
-- All issues and gaps identified as feedback during beta are resolved
+- [ ] All GA-blocking issues and gaps identified as feedback during beta are resolved
-- Additional GA requirements TBD at Beta release

 ### Upgrade / Downgrade Strategy